rl-institut/open_plan/docs/model/components.rst

 Component models
 ----------------

-The component models of the MVS result from the used python-library :code:`oemof-solph` for energy modeling.
+The component models of the open_plan tool result from the used python-library :code:`oemof-solph` for energy modeling.

 It requires component models to be simplified and linearized.
-This is the reason why the MVS can provide a pre-feasibility study of a specific system setup, but not the final sizing and system design.
+This is the reason why the open_plan tool can provide a pre-feasibility study of a specific system setup, but not the final sizing and system design.
 The types of assets are presented below.